fitzgeraldkd/dot-matrix/README.md

 # Dot Matrix Animator

+Check out [this blog post](https://dev.to/fitzgeraldkd/building-a-dot-matrix-animator-4edm) I wrote about this project!

 ## Setup

 Note that this project utilizes the RMagick gem, which has some pre-requisites.
 Please follow the instructions in [RMagick's README](https://github.com/rmagick/rmagick#prerequisites) to get these setup.
 This project currently uses RMagick version 4.2.